lazyfiction/clickyjs/DESIGN.md

 * imageSrc : interface for graphics
     * type: image, canvas - for support of dynamic content.
     * urls
+* gameevent: these are the pre-defined story events ( scene and gameobject state changes triggered by player actions )
+    * name of this event
+    * array of scenes and the new states to set them to
+    * array of gameobjects and their new states
+* verbs : these are the actions for the game (walk, look at, pick up, use, talk)<open, close?>
+    * a 'verb' is a named script reference, which is passed one(default player) or two references to gameobject(s)
+* gameobjects: superclass for actors, player and props
+    * methods
+        * initAnimationsFromFileResource : load this objects animations
+        * initVerbResponsesFromFileResource : load this object's interactions
+        * setverbresponse( verb, response ) :
+        * respond(verb,gameobject) : respond to an interaction
+    * properties
+        * name : name for this object (eg door)
+        * pos : box
 * scenes: array of scenes objects.
     * scenes:
         * imageSrc
         * colSrc : the collision image URL (a-la sierra style adventures).
+        * gameobjects:
+            * the actors and props visible in this scene
         * camera:
             * pos:
             * lookAt: